 Book: Online at Parco Avventura Il Gigante

-3. Whiz around Florence with Italy Segway Tours
+3. Whizz around Florence with Italy Segway Tours

 Why go: One way to make Florence’s arresting architecture seem more exciting for children is to change the mode of transport.
 Walking, particularly when it’s aimless, can feel boring and mundane for little ones; flying around on a Segway, however, is much more fun.
 Plus, you’ll see more in three hours than you could ever possibly see on foot, including Duomo Square, Giotto’s Bell Tower, the Baptistery, Uffizi Square and Repubblica Square.
 Arrange for a private family tour and you’ll have your very own licensed tour guide to provide explanations and information about everything you see, meaning your youngsters might even learn a thing or two.
 This activity is best suited to slightly older children, as they need to be at least four foot six inches tall and weigh more than 90 pounds.